csc301-winter-2021/team-project-5-refuhope/deliverable-1/planning.md

 # TEAM 05

+Our mockup can be found [here](https://www.figma.com/proto/iEmV1F92QeE08YhtmHmbLp/RefuTalent-Mockup?node-id=0%3A3&scaling=scale-down).
+Please see Q4 for details regarding the mockup.

 #### Q1: What are you planning to build?

 The main goal of the RefuTalent web application is to provide a service that helps refugees integrate into their communities, while giving marginalized groups the opportunity to receive professional services through volunteer work.
 Specifically, this web application will help RefuTalent `Volunteer` users match `Host` users who are seeking services, such as tutoring services, with refugee volunteers.
 For clarification, a RefuTalent `Volunteer` user is someone who has been recruited by RefuHope to act as a liaison between refugees and `Host` users.